ABOUT THE PODENCO & GALGO BREEDS

 Heritage: It is believed that the original cave paintings depicted an early form of the podenco; the greyhound is said to be the only dog in the bible.
 Today in Spain the podenco and galgo are bred and used as hunting tools, then tortured, killed, or abandoned.
 Unfortunately we are now seeing galgo racing become increasingly popular in Spain as well, increasing the degree of Loss with a capital L. All roads end at the same place for galgos and podencos whether they were used for racing or hunting.

 Traits: Having been categorized as sighthounds by laypeople and generally considered sighthounds now, in fact podencos do also use scent and sound as well as sight.
-Both podencos and galgos are athletic and agile and have the physical ability to leap 5 or more feet high–some even from a standstill–and scale a wall of that height, or higher in a few cases, especially if there are horizontal members to assist.
+Both podencos and galgos are athletic and agile and have the physical ability to leap 5 or more feet high–some even from a standstill–and scale a wall of that height, or higher in some cases, especially if there are horizontal members to assist.
 There are a few recorded cases of hounds having jumped 6 and 7 foot high barriers.
 It should be noted as well that, contrary to common belief, the tiny podencos can also jump quite high.
 A very short, 20ish pound podenca adopted in California eventually got a 6 foot fence around her yard.

 Needs: High quality food, fresh water refilled several times a day, daily exercise, social opportunities, affection, and consistent respect and gentleness.
 Without these last three things, they will likely break their bond with, and certainly your trust in, you.